-- Show up for class on time. - Do not leave class early, and do not rustle papers in preparation to leave before class is dismissed. - Be attentive in class; stay awake, do not read newspapers, etc. - If you must be late or leave early on any particular day, please inform your instructor in advance. - After the first day, you will need to sit in the same seat for each class. - Absence may jeopardize your standing because you are responsible for any in-class activities.
+- Show up for class on time. - Do not leave class early, and do not rustle papers in preparation to leave before class is dismissed - Be attentive in class; stay awake, do not read newspapers, etc. - If you must be late or leave early on any particular day, please inform your instructor in advance. - Absence may jeopardize your standing because you are responsible for any in-class activities.

-Students who do not practice common courtesy should not expect a good standing because their in-class activity is under the question.
+Students who do not practice common courtesy should not expect a good standing because their in-class activity is in question.